Ruchitha2018/React-Interview-Questions/Basics/index.md

 # Basics

-## What is React?
+## 1. What is React?

 - Open-Source
 - JS Frontend Library
-- used for building composable UIs particularly for SPAs.
+- Used for building composable UIs particularly for SPAs.

-## What are the features of React?
+## 2. What are the features of React?
 - Uses JSX Syntax: A syntax extension that allows you to write HTML-like code within JavaScript.
 - Uses Virtual DOM
 - Component Based Architecture